umdio/umdio/CONTRIBUTING.md

 ## Documentation
 We are only as good as our docs.

 We're using Jekyll to make managing documentation easier.
 Edit files in docs/src, then run `jekyll serve` from the docs folder.
 See your work at `localhost:4000`.
+Alternatively, you can run `make run` to grab any dependencies and serve, or `make` if you plan to serve the output folder with nginx.

 The files in src/<endpoint>/_posts are written in markdown - you specify some metadata, and then write text as you would.
 Learn more about [markdown syntax](http://daringfireball.net/projects/markdown/syntax) to use all its power.